Kogiidae

 Kogiidae is a family comprising at least two extant species of Cetacea, the pygmy (Kogia breviceps) and dwarf (K. sima) sperm whales.
-As their common names suggest, they somewhat resemble sperm whales, with squared heads and small lower jaws, but are much smaller in size, with much shorter skulls and more notable dorsal fins than sperm whales.
+As their common names suggest, they somewhat resemble sperm whales, with squared heads and small lower jaws, but are much smaller, with much shorter skulls and more notable dorsal fins than sperm whales.
 Kogiids are also characterized by a "false gill slit" behind their eyes.

-A number of genera are extinct.
+A number of extinct genera have been named.

 Taxonomy

 There is some amount of uncertainty over if Kogiidae belongs in the sperm whale family.
 Research still suggests a close relationship between Kogiidae and sperm whales using mitochondrial DNA, which supports Kogiidae as part of the sperm whale family.
-This relationship is supported by similarities of the anatomical structures in the read, responsible for sound production, in particular the presence of a spermaceti organ.
+This relationship is supported by similarities of the anatomical structures in the head, responsible for sound production, in particular the presence of a spermaceti organ.
 Other phylogenetic research raises further questions over a potential relationship between kogiids and Ziphiidae.
 Other questions exist regarding the high relatedness in mitochondrial DNA between Platanista and kogiids.
 Fossil evidence is limited for this family, which potentially limits an understanding of their relationship to other extant cetaceans.

 Researchers have proposed that K. sima may represent at least two genetically unique species, and further genetic research is needed to determine the real number of extant species of Kogiidae.